VEX-Robotics/VAIC_23_24/README.md

 ## [JetsonImages](./JetsonImages/README.md)

-JetsonImages is where you will find the most up-to-date image of the NVIDIA Jetson Nano-- Instructions on how to install the SD card image and instructions on building from source.
+JetsonImages is where you will find how to get the most up-to-date image of the NVIDIA Jetson Nano-- Instructions on how to install the SD card image and instructions on building from source.

 ## [JetsonWebDashboard](./JetsonWebDashboard/README.md)